 Great Ocean Road Itinerary

 Our Great Ocean Road Itinerary starts and finishes in Melbourne, however it could also be tied into a much larger road trip.
 Australia is THE best place for road trips!
-Whether you want to tie it into an ultimate Perth to Melbourne drive, an epic road trip to Adelaide or just do a road trip from Melbourne, the Great Ocean Road should not be missed!
+Whether you want to add it to the best things to do in Mornington Peninsula for the perfect Victoria getaway, tie it into an ultimate Perth to Melbourne drive, an epic road trip to Adelaide, or just do a road trip from Melbourne – the Great Ocean Road should not be missed!
 This itinerary is a rundown of our 7 days on the Great Ocean Road.

 Great Ocean Road Itinerary: Day 1